golemfoundation/wildland-client/Documentation/plugins-howto.rst

   clean example, accesses inner storage directly.
 * :class:`~wildland.storage_backends.date_proxy.DateProxyStorageBackend` - manipulates paths
   to create a `timeline` view of container contents.
-* :class:`~wildland.storage_backends.encrypted.EncryptedStorageBackend` - utilizes access to
+* :class:`~plugins.encrypted.wildland_encrypted.backend.EncryptedStorageBackend` - utilizes access
-  inner storage directly and via FUSE.
+  to inner storage directly and via FUSE.

 When working with inner backend, consider what could the worst case look like.
 One example - `encrypted` backend attempts to write down a configuration file for `gocryptfs` and does not